Last Updated on August 26, 2021 by queenie mak

-- Warung Babi Guling Ibu Oka 3 – Famous for its babi guling (Balinese suckling pig), this warung in Ubud is not to be missed.
-They have several locations, and this one is quite big and overlooking the forest.
+- Warung Babi Guling Ibu Oka 3 – They are famous for its babi guling (Balinese suckling pig).
+They have several locations but I like the one I pinned on the map, in which you can eat while overlooking the forest.
 I ordered the “special” that comes with pork roll, fried meat, sausage, pork skin, vegetables and rice.
 The price is somewhat reasonable for something so authentic.
 Order a fresh coconut.
 It goes well with the flavourful meal.

 - Warung Biah Biah – One of the best local restaurants in town!
 The atmosphere of the restaurant is casual and relaxed.
 There is a lot to choose from at Warung Biah Biah, and it might take you a while to go through the menu.
 But let me give you a head start on suggestions.
 Try the tumis sambal tempe kemangi (stir-fried tempeh, lemon basil leaf with pelecing sauce), kangkung goreng ebi (fried spinach with small dried shrimp), and lawar sayur (vegetable with grated coconuts and Balinese spices).

 RELATED POST – other places to eat in Ubud away from tourists